Skip to content

 )

-The route mounted in CommentClient this example is 'articles/{slug}/comments', which contains a path parameter slug.
-In CommentClient the request function of, you need to declare the slug parameter as request.PathParam (path parameter).
+The route mounted in CommentClient is 'articles/{slug}/comments', which contains a path parameter slug.
+In the request function of CommentClient, you need to declare the slug parameter as request.PathParam (path parameter).
 So when we call

 >>> client = APIClient(base_url='http://127.0.0.1:8000/api')